AlexisN94/LifespanQR/README.md

 - Offline items will be syched with the cloud when the user signs in or goes back online
 - Ingredients can be marked/unmarked as consumed or deleted

-Short ad, for academical purposes: https://www.dropbox.com/sh/muz5f3di04jnare/AADtrqh7728hoH2RgYbGmzKJa?dl=0
+Short ad, for academic purposes: https://www.dropbox.com/sh/muz5f3di04jnare/AADtrqh7728hoH2RgYbGmzKJa?dl=0